tigerfarm/arduino/README.md

 #### Non-I2C Nano to Nano communications between Nano boards.

 Works well.
 However, no error handling.
-Currently, if anything goes wrong, the circuit needs to be reset.
+Currently, if anything goes wrong, the sender and the receiver circuit needs to be reset.

 See projects: dataReceiver or dataReceiver2digits, and dataSenderRotaryEncoder.